FAQs

 Hospices are a vital service for our health care system, yet government funding has not kept pace with rapidly rising costs over the past few years.

-Overall, St Wilfrid’s Hospice running costs have gone up 14% in the past two years, and sadly this situation is unsustainable for us.
+Overall, St Wilfrid’s Hospice running costs have gone up by 14% in the past two years, and sadly this situation is unsustainable for us.

 The funds you raise by taking part in Rainbow Run will help the hospice to protect our services, so that we can ensure people in our community are able to continue receiving our care, at a time when they need it most.